OpenStickCommunity/Hardware/3D Prints/OSBHE v2/README.md

 You may need to adjust to achieve a good print on your own printer.

-!!!Please note - I am not responcible for missprints or any costs incured from missprints!!!
+!!!Please note - I am not responsible for missprints or any costs incurred from missprints!!!

 ---